dan0dev/Food-Board/README.md

 ![Bite Me App Preview](https://i.imgur.com/4DASQgP.png)

-## 🤝 Contributing

-Got ideas?
-Great!
-Open an issue or submit a PR.

 ## ⚠️ Important Note

 This project is for fun and learning only.
 Do not use for commercial use!